The Best Fishing Spots For Catfish In Indiana

-All about fishing for flathead, blue, white and channel catfish in Indiana.
+Guide to fishing for flathead, blue, white and channel catfish in IN.

-Quality stringers of catfish come form major Indiana lakes including Barbee Lake, Brookville Lake, Cagles Mill Lake, Cecil M Harden Lake, Dogwood Lake, Eagle Creek Reservoir, Geist Lake, Griffy Lake, J Edward Roush Lake, Lake Freeman, Lake Lemon, Lake Maxinkuckee, Mississinewa Reservoir, Monroe Lake, Patoka Lake, Prairie Creek Reservoir, Salamonie Lake, Turtle Creek Reservoir, Waubee Lake, Witmer Lake and Worster Lake.
+Quality stringers of catfish come form major Indiana lakes including Barbee Lake, Bass Lake, Brookville Lake, Cagles Mill Lake, Cecil M Harden Lake, Dogwood Lake, Eagle Creek Reservoir, Geist Lake, Griffy Lake, Hovey Lake, J C Murphey Lake, J Edward Roush Lake, Lake Freeman, Lake Lemon, Lake Maxinkuckee, Lake Shafer, Mississinewa Reservoir, Monroe Lake, Patoka Lake, Prairie Creek Reservoir, Salamonie Lake, Summit Lake, Turtle Creek Reservoir, Waubee Lake, West Boggs Lake, Witmer Lake and Worster Lake.

 World record: 58 lbs 0 oz

 State Record: 37 lbs 8 oz

 World record: 143 lbs 0 oz

 World record: 22 lbs 0 oz

 Click the images and links above for species details.